THE SEARCH IS ON...

 - Use online maps to double-check that the property being advertised actually exists, and is at the address specified.

 - Watch out for patchy contact – if you notice the advertiser has given you incorrect contact details, that the phone keeps ringing out or that emails are bouncing, it might be worth asking for more information from them.

 - Don’t hand over any money until you have seen the property and are happy with its condition.
-It might be a good idea to bring a friend or family member with you – it can be useful to get a second opinion, especially if this is your first time renting.
+It might be a good idea to bring a friend or family member with you.

 - Remember, don’t transfer any money online unless you have carried out all the checks described above and you are absolutely sure that the listing is genuine.

 Rental Websites: DAFT.ie / USI Homes / Rent.ie

 Information on your Rights as a Tenant: USI Accommodation Guide / SpunOut.ie

 The National Housing Charity: Threshold